 The summer season can be drying for natural wood decks.
-Now’s the time to take care of any maintenance before the rainy season arrives.
+Now is the time to take care of any maintenance before the rainy season arrives.
 Check to see if any repairs are needed, such as split boards, nail heads, and so on.

 If you have a composite deck, follow the manufacturer’s instructions on cleaning.
 If a deck-wash is recommended, be sure to rinse thoroughly so no residue is left behind.

-Concrete patios need care too!
+Concrete patios need care too.
 Thoroughly clean the surface with mild dish soap and water.
-If stained, check you local home improvement store for concrete cleaning product recommendations.
+If stained, check your local home improvement store for concrete cleaning product recommendations.

 Replace summer annuals with hearty seasonal blooms.
-Some good choices are flowering cabbage and kale, ornamental grasses, pansies and chrysanthemums.
-Add decorative pots with shrubs like English holly, boxwood and dwarf evergreens to carry into the frosty winter season.
+Some good choices are flowering cabbage and kale, ornamental grasses, pansies, and chrysanthemums.
+Add containers and decorative pots with shrubs like English holly, boxwood, and dwarf evergreens to carry into the frosty winter season.

-Create an Inviting Space
+Create an Inviting Outdoor Space

-Firepits and firebowls are a nice focal point for gathering and warmth.
+Firepits and fire tables are a nice focal point for gathering and warmth.
 Replace weathered or faded cushions with fresh, bold seasonal colors.
 The right cushions can make the difference in comfort as well as beauty.

 Think colorful and cozy.
 A smaller deck or patio can be the most inviting and easiest to maintain and update.
-Once you’ve created your comfortable outdoor space, fill your favorite mug, grab a cozy blanket, and enjoy the beautiful colors and fresh air of the new
+Once you’ve created your comfortable outdoor space, fill your favorite mug, grab a cozy blanket, and enjoy the beautiful colors and fresh air of each new season.